 And that’s all there’s to it, ladies and gents.

-You will hopefully find that typing with a single thumb is a lot easier on a larger device with the shrunken keyboard.
-Not having to over-extend your thumb to type certainly reduces the risk of losing the grip on your iPhone, which can be hazardous when walking down the sidewalk.
+Not only that, but not having to over-extend your thumb when typing also reduces the risk of losing the grip on your iPhone, which can be hazardous when walking down the sidewalk.

 What are your thoughts on the one-handed keyboard?
-Will you be using it and if so, in which particular scenarios?
-And lastly, would you say that iOS 11’s one-handed keyboard mode takes away some of the sting resulting from typing on a larger iPhone with a single thumb?
+Do you like it or not, and why?
+And, would you agree that it takes away some of the sting resulting from thumb-typing on a larger-screened iPhone?

 Tell us in comments!